airbus-seclab/cpu_rec/README.md

 the possibility of extracting the text section is also used when building a corpus from full binary files.

+If https://lief-project.github.io/ is installed, then the tool can use it instead of elfesteem.
+If both are installed, option '-l' gives priority to lief.

 Option `-d` followed by a directory dumps the corpus in that directory;
 using this option one can reconstruct the default corpus.